 It may be well to note here that we are not talking about justification by faith or believing in Jesus or repentance or the new birth.
 If Adam was to have any chance for eternal life, he would have to go through all these steps, as will any child after the age of accountability.
 These are steps in personal salvation.
 What we are dealing with in the inspired statements we have read is how God solved the problem of a race under condemnation and in dire threat of total destruction.

-Now we can look at total picture.
+Now we can look at the total picture.
 Did all men receive guilt and condemnation and the sentence of death from Adam?
-Is that the legal inheritance of all children?
+Is that the inheritance of all children?
 Absolutely.
 All the statements quoted under "The First Adam" are literally true.
 Adam can give us only condemnation and death.
 He has no life or hope to offer us.
 The question of the ages is, Were all men really freed from that condemnation 'in Jesus Christ?
 Most Christian theology, including the current Evangelical gospel, says no to that question.
 In spite of what Christ did on the cross; in spite of what He did in the Garden for Adam and Eve, most Christians believe that we come into the world bearing Adam's condemnation--that we are lost sinners from birth.
 An entire gospel system is based on this false belief, which should make us rightly suspicious of the teachings of this gospel, as they relate to justification, sanctification, and the assurance of personal salvation.

-But if it is true that we are all condemned through Adam, it is far more importantly true that we are all freed from that condemnation through Christ.
+But if it is true that we were all condemned through Adam, it is far more importantly true that we were all freed from that condemnation through Christ.
 If the first part is true, than the glorious truth is that the second part is just as true.
 Just as Adam condemned all men, Jesus freed all men from condemnation, both without personal involvement or choice, and both at the same instant of time.
 All human beings were given a second chance to make up their own minds about the gift of personal salvation.

 Some would like to suggest that we must divide Romans 5:18 into two chronological parts.
 First we are under condemnation through Adam, and then later we are freed from that condemnation.
 That is a little like asking whether the front of a coin comes before the back of a coin.
 If we could slice the coin in half and separate them in time, that might be a possibility.
 But the reality is that when we cut the front of a coin from the back of a coin, the coin no longer exists.
 The only way the coin has value as money is when the front and back are Joined together, both in time and space.
 The only way the plan of redemption can have any value is when the front of the coin--Adam's coin--is inseparably connected with the back of the coin--Christ's atonement.
 It is impossible to speak of a time in the history of sin on this planet when the atonement did not alter' what sin had done to us.
 Therefore we cannot speak of condemnation through Adam without immediately speaking of how Christ altered that condemnation.
 It is false theology to split corporate condemnation and corporate acquittal into two separate compartments, first analyzing one part and then examining the other part.
 Christ's entrance into the Garden of Eden forever altered, for all men, the guilt and condemnation that Adam handed to the human race.